-Property Frontiers Ltd - Products, offers, news
+Property Frontiers Ltd - News, articles and cooperation

 UK tourism hits record high providing welcome boost to hotel market

 2012 has seen the UK firmly in the spotlight ringing in events such as the Queen’s Diamond Jubilee earlier this month and with the Olympics just around the corner it is no surprise that tourist levels have, as a result, seen a significant increase as international visitors arrive en masse, eager to soak up the jubilant and festive atmosphere.

 According to the Visit Britain International Passenger Survey (IPS), April 2012 saw 2.9 million visits from overseas during which £1.4 billion was spent, a 10% year-on-year increase.

 This increase in tourist volume has had a ripple effect on spending also as in the year to April 2012, spending totalled £18bn representing annual growth of 5%.

 Although London will undoubtedly experience high volumes of visitors due to the upcoming Olympics, it’s not only the capital that will see the majority of traffic as cities outside the Capital also enjoy an increase in numbers with tourists keen to experience everything that that the UK has to offer.

 Nowhere is this more evident than York which ranks second in a league of hotel occupancy rates for 2011 (STR Global) and was also voted Britain’s’ favourite small city in 2011 according to a YouGov Independent Poll, 2011.